Roshansan/OpenSBFEM-TO/README.md

 - `open_SBFEMTO_3D.m`, the self-contained MATLAB implementation;
 - `run.m`, the user-facing demonstration script;
 - example STL models used in the paper;
-- plotting and result-export utilities;
 - documentation for adjustable parameters and local functions;
-- a tagged release corresponding to the published manuscript.

 ## Main Features